Gravensteen

-The Gravensteen (Dutch; lit. 'the Counts' rock') is a medieval castle in the city of Ghent, East Flanders in Belgium.
+The Gravensteen (Dutch; lit. 'the Counts' stone [castle]') is a medieval castle in the city of Ghent, East Flanders in Belgium.
 The current castle dates from 1180 and was the residence of the Counts of Flanders until 1353.
 It was subsequently re-purposed as a court, prison, mint, and even as a cotton mill.
 It was restored over 1893–1903 and is now a museum and a major landmark in the city.

 Origins

 The origins of the Gravensteen date to the reign of Arnulf I (890–965) in the County of Flanders.
 The site, which sat between two branches of the river Lys, was first fortified around 1000, initially in wood and later in stone.
 This was soon transformed into a motte-and-bailey castle which was burnt down in around 1176.

 The current castle dates to 1180 and was built by Philip of Alsace (1143–1191) on the site of the older fortification.
 It may have been inspired by crusader castles witnessed by Philip during the Second Crusade.
 As well as a protective citadel, the Gravensteen was intended to intimidate the burghers of Ghent who often challenged the counts' authority.
 It incorporates a large central donjon, a residence and various smaller buildings.
 These are surrounded by a fortified, oval-shaped enceinte lined with 24 small échauguettes.
 It also has a sizeable moat, fed with water from the Lys.

 From 1180 until 1353, the Gravensteen was the residence of the Counts of Flanders.
 The decision to leave was taken by Louis of Male (1330–1384) who transferred the court to the nearby Hof ten Walle.

 The foot of a wolf was once nailed to the gate and provides the last known archaeozoological evidence for the wolf in Flanders.